Marin-Weigel/Roon-Web-Display/README.md

 # Roon-Web-Display
 Custom html for either portrait or landscape presentation.

+Download this .js for either orientation.
-The .js file is changes the default progress time bar and is used for both landscape and portrait versions.
+It changes the default progress time bar color.

+Additionally download the respective .html for the orientation you desire.